-This role requires a security check and basic disclosure.
+This role requires a basic disclosure and a security check.
 Any offer of employment we make to you will be conditional upon the satisfactory completion of these checks; whether an outcome is satisfactory will be determined by the University.
+The nature of this role may mean that the successful candidate will also need to undergo a health assessment.